ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual.md

 For more detailed information about the altiComp utility, please refer to the *[Utilities Manual](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.1/eng/Utilities%20Manual.md#2-alticomp)*.

+#### altiMon Directory

+This directory contains xml configuration files, shell scripts, sql files, log directories required to run altiMon(Altibase Monitoring Daemon).
+For more information about the subdirectories, please refer to the *[Utilities Manual](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.1/eng/Utilities%20Manual.md#altimon)*.

+#### arch_logs Directory

+This directory contains archive log file.
+The location and name of this directory can be specified and changed in the altibase.properties file according to the user environment.

 #### bin Directory

 This directory contains the Altibase management tool (including the Altibase executable file) and the executable file for the user support tool.